GregGirardin/chords/Readme.txt

 It tries to be intelligent about when to show notes as sharp or flat based on the key.

+Also a python tablature creator for getting down ideas.
+Runs in a terminal

 Greg Girardin
 Nashua, NH
 girardin1972@hotmail.com